snrdk/Start-up_growth_analysis/README.md

 # Start-up Growth Analysis
 This repository contains several R scripts that implement various functions for data analysis, clustering, and estimation algorithms.
-This code uses a Bass diffusion model to fit a company's monthly active users (MAUs) and estimate growth to compare the parameters of each.
+This code uses a Bass diffusion model to fit a startup's monthly active users (MAUs) and estimate growth to compare the parameters of each.

 🐤 **Related work**: Lee, S., Kim, J., & Lee, H. (2025+).
 Unveiling the types of growth patterns of mobile startups: do business models matter?
 Technology Analysis & Strategic Management, In press. https://doi.org/10.1080/09537325.2024.2361420.